waggle-sensor/edge-plugins/plugin-smokedetect/README.md

 docker run sagecontinuum/plugin-smokedetect:0.1.0
 ```
 # Instructions
-The following instrutions are to serve a user from start to finish how to create the smoke detection plugin.
+The following instructions are meant to serve a user from start to finish of how to create the smoke detection plugin.

 ## Step 1: clone beehive repository
 ```bash